Alert

 Step 1: Preparation

-The team works to aggregate all documentation for a building (blueprints, plans, and specifications).
-After reviewing the documents, they schedule a site visit with the plant manager.
+The team works to aggregate all documentation for a building including plans and specifications.
+After reviewing the documents, they schedule a site visit with the facility manager.

 Step 2: Site Visit

-The goal of the site visit is to understand how the building operates as a system—specifically, the mechanicals, heat and air conditioning, hot water, ventilation, interior lighting, and building envelope.
-The team works to document each facet of the building so they can pass the data to our energy modelers.
+The goal of the site visit is to verify the energy efficient aspects of the building—including the heating and air conditioning, hot water, ventilation, interior lighting, and building envelope systems.
+This data is used to ensure the accuracy of the energy model.

 Step 3: Energy Modeling

-Our energy modelers use AutoCAD and Department of Energy and IRS-approved software to compare the building model to a reference model and determine if the building has 25% or greater energy efficiency than the reference model (which is required to qualify for the deduction).
+Our energy modelers use Department of Energy and IRS-approved software to create energy models which compare the building energy usage to a reference model and determine if the building has 25% or greater energy efficiency than the reference model (which is required to qualify for the deduction).

 Step 4: Certification